-Individuals in mental health crisis presenting in an acute, community or criminal justice setting should have had a response by a mental health service within one hour of referral.
-A response should consist of a patient review to decide on the type of assessment needed and arranging appropriate resources for that assessment (see Figure 3 below).
+Individuals in mental health crisis presenting in an acute, community or criminal justice setting should have had a response by a mental health service within one hour of referral.22 A response should consist of a patient review to decide on the type of assessment needed and arranging appropriate resources for that assessment.
 The initial response may also include consultation with an AMHP service.